-Your pooch is exposed to all kinds of pests and parasites when they're outdoors: mosquitoes, fleas, spiders, ticks, flies and bees can cause serious itchiness.
+Your pooch is exposed to all kinds of pests and parasites when they're outdoors: mosquitoes, fleas, spiders, ticks, flies, and bees can cause serious itchiness.
 When bitten, dogs tend to experience minor swelling and itching.

-In the case of flea allergy dermatitis, itching may be more intense (5).
-Cat fleas were shown to be the most common fleas to bite dogs, and also one of the major causes in an itchy dog (6).
+In the case of flea allergy dermatitis, dogs may itch more intensely (5).
+Studies showed cat fleas to be the most common fleas to bite dogs and one of the major causes in an itchy dog (6).

-All of these scientifically studied itch relief for dogs treatments designed for different causes are something you would need your veterinarian's prescription for.
+All of these scientifically studied itch relief for dogs treatments designed for different causes is something you would need your veterinarian's prescription for.

 Top 5 Best Itch Relief for Dogs Remedies

 1. Bexley Labs Curaseb Chlorhexidine Spray for Dogs

 Bexley Labs’ Curaseb Antiseptic Spray contains chlorhexidine and ketoconazole as active ingredients.

 It is formulated to treat skin diseases in dogs caused by bacteria, fungi, and allergies.

 We've found that many veterinarians recommend this formula for immediate relief from ringworm, pyoderma, yeast infection, dermatitis, blisters, scabies, hotspots, rashes, and other skin irritations.
 We also liked its pleasant scent, and our dogs didn't find it annoying.

 Unlike most skin treatment formulations, Bexley Labs' itch relief spray does not contain steroids, nor do you want steroids in your pet's skin treatment formula, unless for very severe cases.